ava-world/TUTORIALS/polymer/xcounter.md

 ```

+NB: if you get an error you need to start step9 again

 ```
 just send-packet optimism

 ```

-10. copy your transaction hash and check in sepolia.polymer.zone/packets.
+10. copy your transaction hash and check in https://sepolia.polymer.zone/packets

-ONLY SEND PROOF TO DISCORD AFTER YOUR TRANSACTION IS DELIVERED
+YOUR CHANNEL ID MUST BE 16 OR 17, ONLY SEND PROOF TO DISCORD AFTER YOUR TRANSACTION IS "DELIVERED"

+<l1>I genuinely hope this will help you.<l1/>